nickrussell2025/MLOps-churn-prediction/README.md

 - Drift detection using Evidently framework - MANUAL ONLY

 **Reproducibility**
+- Local reproducibility but hardcoded values remain in the system - SEE KNOWN ISSUES BELOW
 - Complete Terraform automation with 5 infrastructure modules
 - All dependencies managed by UV with locked versions